wavemaker/docs/docs/apis-and-services/configurations/profile-settings.md

 ## REST Service and WebSocket Configuration

-This section allows you to configure how the application connects to REST endpoints and WebSockets by specifying the protocol, host, and application path.
-These settings define the base URLs used for all REST service and WebSocket calls within the selected deployment profile, ensuring consistent communication between the application and external services.
+This section provides an overview of how the application connects to REST services and WebSocket endpoints for a selected deployment profile.
+It defines the base URL components—such as protocol, host, and application path—that are used to construct all REST API and WebSocket requests.

+By centralizing these settings, you can ensure consistent communication with backend services and easily switch between different environments ( development, staging, or production) without changing application code.

 | Setting | Value |
 |--------|-------|